fishjar/kiss-translator/README.en.md

 ## Frequently Asked Questions

-### How to Turn Off Automatic Translation

-You can achieve this through `Rules Setting` with the following methods:

-- Global Rule -> Translate Switch -> Disaabled
-- Subscription Rules: Select the third option `kiss-rules-off_v2.json`
-- Add a Personal Rule for a Specific Website: Translate Switch -> Disaabled

 ### How to Set Keyboard Shortcuts

 Set this in the extension management page, for example:

 - chrome [chrome://extensions/shortcuts](chrome://extensions/shortcuts)
 - firefox [about:addons](about:addons)

-### How to Set it to Show Only the Translation

-`Rules Setting`: Show Only Translations -> Enable

 ### What is the priority order of rule settings?